Social Skills

 • An overindulged guest.
 If you are the host, quietly ask the server to cut them off.
 “This puts it on the server,” says McGuire, “and takes the heat off of you while still ensuring that you remain in charge of the table.”

 • Spilled wine.
-Pick the glass up quickly then get the server’s attention.
+Pick the glass up quickly, then get the server’s attention.
 If you only spilled on yourself, go off to the bathroom to clean up as best you can.
 If you spilled on someone else, apologize and offer to pay for dry cleaning.
 “No one ever takes you up on it,” says McGuire, “but it is the right thing to do.”
+Tip:

-Common Questions Answered
+Common Dining Etiquette Questions Answered

-• When to start eating.
+When to start eating?
 If it is a cold dish, wait until everyone has been served.
 If it is a hot dish, it is OK to start eating when the people nearest to you have been served.
 The latter also holds true at longer banquet-style tables — if the person on either side of you has also been served, you can start eating.

-• What never to do.
+What’s one of the worst things you can do?
 Never, ever blow your nose at the table.
 Enough said.

-• When is it appropriate to start talking business?
+When is it appropriate to start talking business?
 If it is a designated “working lunch” and everyone knows it, start immediately.
 But if it is simply a meal with business colleagues, the rule of thumb is to wait until after finishing the main course.

 Categories: Business Development, Etiquette, Playtime